-Your doctor might also recommend lifestyle changes like giving up tobacco, changing your diet, getting more exercise, or losing weight.
+Lifestyle changes such as giving up tobacco, healthy eating, getting more exercise, or losing weight could also help with erectile dysfunction.
 You might also benefit from psychological counseling to learn to manage stress or resolve any mental or emotional health issues that are interfering with your sex life.

 If you have further questions about erectile dysfunction, never hesitate to call us.
 To receive the highest quality of treatment for erectile dysfunction, schedule an appointment today.